Galser/ptfe-demo-ssc/README.md

 - Now you will be presented with settings screen :
 ![Installation certificate request](screenshots/1_install_cert_question.jpg)
 Where you will need to enter hostname: `192.168.56.22.xip.io` and press button **[Use Self-Signed Cert]**
+- You need to confirm security warning of the browser once more, as we just had changed the URL through  which we accesing our PTFE installation.
+Please do so and proceed.
 - Now you will need to present your license file.
 Usually, it comes in a special tar-ball package with extension RLI.
 Press [Choose license] , Locate the file and upload.
 ![Add license form](screenshots/2_add_license.png)
 - Next screen allows you to select between *Online* and *airgapped* installation.
 Choose **[Online]** :